msu-csc232-sp25/lab04/README.md

 ### Due Date

-Your assignment submission is due by 11:59 PM, Saturday....
+Your assignment submission is due by the end of the lab period.
+After the due date, the assignment will be considered late.

 ### Grading Rubric